What Is ABA Therapy Billing?

 How do you manage authorization for 30+ hour weekly ABA programs?

-We submit comprehensive authorization requests including standardized assessment scores, treatment plan goals with measurable objectives, and clinical justification for the requested hours.
+We submit full authorization requests including standardized assessment scores, treatment plan goals with measurable objectives, and clinical justification for the requested hours.
 We track authorization expiration dates and submit renewal requests proactively to prevent gaps in coverage.

 Related Services